divio/divio-cloud-docs/how-to/configure-celery.rst

 configuration of new :ref:`environment variables <celery-environment-variables>` it will need.

 Once provisioned and deployed, your cloud application will run with new Docker instances for the Celery workers.
-The containers running Celey components use the same image as the web container, but are started up with a different command.
+The containers running Celery components use the same image as the web container, but are started up with a different command.

 We provide various cloud containers for Celery: